Fiserv/transfer-now/docs/fund-transfer/Fund-Transfer-Services.md

 </table>
         <p>Accounts must qualify for Next-Day transfer service.
 If an account does not qualify for Next-Day, the Next-Day option is not made available to the user.</p>
         <p>Next-Day service is an optional service.
 If a client chooses not to offer Next-Day, the Next Day does not appear in the user interface.</p>
-        <h4>Qualification Rules for a TransferNow services includes but not limited to the following:</h4>
+        <p>Qualification Rules for a TransferNow services includes but not limited to the following:</p>
         <div class="card-body">
             <ul>
             <li>Good Transaction History with NO negative activity Maintains a minimum account balance for both inbound and outbound transactions</li>